celo-org/build-with-celo-hackathon/rooted-club/README.md

 - Goal: Production of tree lines and interlines of annual food species
 - Geolocation: -21.9156039, -43.8083884
 - Species: Banana, Jussara, Avocado, Mulungu, Blackberry, Daisy, Guandú, Rice, Beans, Corn, Peanuts, Andropogon, Cassava, Sugar Cane
-- Calendar of actions and harvests:
+- Calendar of actions and harvests:(linked with Agroforest App Calendar).

 #### Benefits
 - Access to common comunication online channel with the stewards and supporters.